1. Home

 Share this post.
 Share the Journey!

-Last Updated on April 3, 2024 by Rachel Granholm
+Last Updated on December 10, 2024 by Rachel Granholm

 Looking to add warmth and texture to your home this season?
-Look no further than this magical easy Winter basket DIY with birch logs!
+Look no further than this magical easy winter basket DIY with birch logs!

 It’s a brand new year that is welcoming us with hope and enthusiasm!
 To start off this year, I am sharing an extremely easy DIY that you can use for winter decorating.
-If you have never done a DIY in your life, I promise you will be able to create this easy Winter basket DIY with birch logs!
+If you have never done a DIY in your life, I promise you will be able to create this easy winter basket DIY with birch logs!

 How to Bring the Outdoors In this Winter